Donearm/Scientia/content/theory/Data_Structures.md

 A **Sentinel Node** may also be implemented as the first or last node instead of using _null_ values, to speed up operations (removing the need for an expensive branch operation to check for _null_).
 It does not hold any data.

+**Empty lists** are without data fields.
+Lists with only sentinel nodes are also considered empty.

+**Hash Linking** are two arrays, one with the data and another with the links, both with the same indices.

+A **Stack** is a sort of a singly linked list which allows pop and push operations only on the first node, the top of the stack.
+Historically they have been invented in Munich and independently in Australia around 1954-1955.
+Stacks are commonly implemented through arrays and linked lists.
+They are LIFO, last in first out, data structure.

+# Queues

+Similarly to stacks, queues are a collection of data in which addition is made at the back only and removal at the front only.
+These are respectively known as enqueque and dequeue operations.
+Doubly or singly linked lists are commonly used to implement queues.

+**Deques** or double-ended queues are queues in which elements can be added and removed both on front and back of the queue.
+Also known as head-tail linked list.

+**Priority Queues** are standard queues whose values are pre-ordered for priority, with the top value being the highest priority one.

 # Dynamic Array